 Most of us save our dress-up days for our annual fundraiser Love Notes,

 where you can actively promote and give back to the community through

 our Vibrations education and outreach programs.

-There are structural posts within the building which may obstruct some audience members views.
-The posts located on our map are marked in pink, and all seats behind the posts are priced lower, accordingly.
+There are structural posts within the building which may obstruct views from some seats.
+The posts located on our map are marked in grey, and all seats behind the posts are priced lower, accordingly.